 The New World of Employer Health Benefits

-A scenario like this is the growing trend as employers begin to offer telemedicine services to their employees.
-In fact, telemedicine is becoming so widespread that 96% of all major employers plan to make telehealth services available to their employees in 2018.
+A scenario like this is becoming more common as employers begin to offer telemedicine services to their employees.
+In fact, telemedicine is becoming so widespread that 96% of all major employers want to make telehealth services available to their employees this year.
 Telemedicine in the workplace offers employers a unique and beneficial way to ensure their employees are receiving timely and convenient health care.
 Employers can offer telehealth benefits as part of an overall health insurance package or even provide an access to a telehealth program or on-call physician.
-Telemedicine offers a variety of benefits to both the employer and employee:

-Telehealth can also alleviate the concern some employees may feel about taking time off work for appointments.
+Telemedicine can also alleviate the concern some employees may feel about taking time off work for appointments.
 The traditional method of in-person doctor visits may actually have some employees missing important preventative care appointments.
 Nine in ten Americans stated they would cancel or reschedule a preventive care appointment due to workplace pressures.
 Millennials are especially prone to these pressures.
-Three in four working millennials say their employer has made them feel that they should avoid going preventive care appointments during work hours.
+Three in four working millennials say their employer has made them feel that they should avoid preventive care appointments during work hours.

 Employers can show their employees how important their health is by providing telemedicine as a part of their benefits.
-GlobalMeds Chief Clinical Officer, Gigi Sorenson, RN, MSN states that offering telemedicine benefits both the employees and the employer.
+GlobalMed’s Chief Clinical Officer, Gigi Sorenson, RN, MSN states that offering telemedicine benefits both the employees and the employer.

-Providing staff with the access to quality, timely care improves clinical outcomes and lowers overall costs, says Sorenson.
-Leveraging telemedicine platforms by employers shows a level of employee engagement and success that is above and beyond typical behavior.
-Employees dont have to leave work, backlogs are not created, timely diagnoses and treatments expedite recovery, and employees feel a sense of care from their employer.
+“Providing staff with the access to quality, timely care improves clinical outcomes and lowers overall costs,” Sorenson said.
+“Leveraging telemedicine platforms by employers shows a level of employee engagement and success that is above and beyond typical behavior.
+Employees don’t have to leave work, backlogs are not created, timely diagnoses and treatments expedite recovery, and employees feel a sense of care from their employer.”

 The GlobalMed Workplace

 At GlobalMed, telemedicine is our business.
 From our bustling manufacturing floor to ongoing training sessions in office, our workplace is nothing but telemedicine.
 From our main headquarters in Scottsdale, AZ, we strive to create and produce the equipment and software that ensures an easy-to-use, safe telehealth experience.
 Whether you are an employer or an employee, our products, such as the latest eNcounter Web software application, allow you to access a physician from anywhere.
-With GlobalMed, theres no more wasted sick days spent in the waiting room.
+With GlobalMed, there are no more wasted sick days spent in the waiting room.